dtrilla/discc-workshop-2023/README.md

-# foca-workshop-2022
-7th Workshop on the Future of Computing Architectures
+# Web page for the Workshop on the Future of Computing Architectures (FOCA)